Mjz86/c_colon/mcc.md

-for a pointer p declared within a code block b to an stable const region of memory r, if a stable value const v loaded from address a originating from p is loaded from memory , then until the end of b , the expression std::memcmp(std::addressof(v),a,sizeof(v))==0 must be true , otherwise the behaviour is undefined.
+for a pointer p declared within a code block b to an stable const region of memory r, if a stable value const v loaded from address a originating from p is loaded from memory , then until the end of b , the expression `std::memcmp(std::addressof(v),a,sizeof(v))==0` must be true , otherwise the behavior is undefined( the definition is not in terms of pointer being unique , but in terms of meaning ).

- for a pointer p declared within a code block b to an stable mut region of memory r, if a stable byte const v stored to address a originating from p is used , then until the end of b , the expression `v== (byte)*a` must be true , if not , a value has been stored to address a originating from p in b or by a function called in b who is given a non const-stable pointer originating from p , otherwise the behaviour is undefined.
+ for a pointer p declared within a code block b to an stable mut region of memory r, if a stable byte const v stored to address a originating from p is used , then until the end of b , the expression `v== (byte)*a` must be true , if not , a value has been stored to address a originating from p in b or by a function called in b who is given a non const-stable pointer originating from p , otherwise the behavior is undefined
+ ( the definition is not in terms of pointer being unique, but the store permission, being unique to a group of pointers ).